arun-kr-reddy/notes/operating_system.md

   - PC now holding return address
 - **system call difference:**
   - CPU hardware has multiple privilege levels: user mode (user code) & kernel mode (OS calls), some instructions can execute only in kernel mode
-  - kernel does not trust user stack, seperate kernel stack used in kernel mode
+  - kernel does not trust user stack, separate kernel stack used in kernel mode
   - kernel does not trust user provided addresses to jump to, interrupt descriptor table (IDT) has addresses of kernel functions to run for system calls and other events (set up at boot time)
 - **system call working:**
   - special trap instruction is run when system call is made (hidden from user by libc), this will move CPU to higher privilege level, switch to kernel stack, save user context on kernel stack, look up IDT and jump to trap handler function in OS code